qconner/spark-example-rdd/README.md

   - **JRE 1.8**: Important!
 Java 1.8 is required for running sbt or the application jar, even if just building the container.
   - **Apache Spark 2.4.5**: Distributed analytics and data movement tool for Scala.
-  - **Hadoop 2.7.7**:  Seems to work with Spark and have less merging than 3.x for the assembly.
+  - **Hadoop 2.9.2**:  Seems to work with pasive FTP and Spark and have less assembly merging relative to 3.2.1.

 Docker desktop (or compatible) can be used for the container-based method of execution.